 |

-The Popular Choices, but...
+These are the Popular Choices, but...

-clear—these programs WILL provide solid protection.
+clear —- these programs WILL provide solid protection.
 However, many of the well-known

-consume extra system resources.
+they consume extra system resources.
 On the other hand, if you go for the cheapest

 option, you’ll be bombarded with pop-ups nagging you to buy even more of these unnecessary